Italo Nuovo Trasporto Viaggiatori

-Commencing services in early 2012, it became Europe's first private open access operator of 300 km/h high-speed trains, under the brand name Italo, stylized as .italo.

-NTV was created in 2006 as a privately owned high speed rail operator.
+Commencing services in early 2012, it became Europe's first private open access operator of 300 km/h high-speed trains.
+NTV was created in 2006 as a privately owned high-speed rail operator.
 In January 2008, the company ordered 25 Alstom Automotrice à grande vitesse (AGV) trainsets, which formed NTV's initial fleet.
-Despite intentions to begin services in late 2011, the launch of passenger operations were postponed to April 2012 due to lengthy certification processes.
+Despite intentions to begin services in late 2011, the launch of passenger operations was postponed to April 2012 due to lengthy certification processes.
 On 28 April 2012, NTV conducted its first service.
 In its first year of operation, 2 million passengers used NTV's trains.
 By 2016, annual ridership reached 11 million, taking market share from competing airlines and state-owned incumbent Trenitalia.
 Further trainsets of Alstom's Pendolino family have also been procured, as well as coordination with bus operators, as measures to expand NTV's service coverage.

 The headquarters of NTV is located in Rome.
 Since April 2018, the company is majority owned by the infrastructure equity investment fund Global Infrastructure Partners.
-As of October 2019, the company operates an average of 93 services per day, covering 54 cities.
-NTV currently operates only within Italy, but has ambitions to launch future services elsewhere in Europe, including Spain, Germany and the United Kingdom.
+As of 2024, the company covers routes to 54 cities within Italy.

+Corporate affairs

+Ownership

+The French railway operator SNCF owned 20% until 2015 when it refused to participate in a capital increase and preferred to liquidate its shareholding in 2015.
+In October 2023, Mediterranean Shipping Company (MSC) acquired a 50% stake in Italo.
+Before that, the shareholding structure was as follows: